Berihun Adugna Gebeye

 His publications in the field of comparative constitutional law, human rights, legal pluralism, and law and development appeared in the Journal of Legal Pluralism and Unofficial Law, Human Rights Review, Vienna Journal on International Constitutional Law, Africa Journal of Comparative Constitutional Law, Queen Mary Law Journal, and African Studies Quarterly among others.
-He also presented his research at national and international conferences including at Oxford, Harvard, Queen Mary, and Wits.
+He also presented his research at national and international conferences including at Oxford, Harvard, Queen Mary, Columbia, and Wits.

 His research interest is in the field of comparative constitutional law, human rights, legal theory, law and society, law and development, rule of law, anti-corruption, and African Union Law.